 - 6 master studies

-Kristiania University College had in 2017 a total of 7 291 students, of which 4 561 were full-time students, and 2 730 were online students
+Kristiania University College had in 2018 a total of 9 843 students and 3 011 were online students.

 Kristiania University College has defined four core values that work as guidelines in all of its efforts